mvbrakel/epic-devtools/README.md

 ## Usage

-To use the dev tools, include them in your composer.json
+The "epic-devtools" are published to packagist.
+To use the tools, include them in your composer.json.

     "require": {
         "enrise/epic-devtools": "1.*",